jshttp/style-guide/git.md

 ### Pull Requests

 Maintainers should try to avoid using the GitHub `Merge pull request` button when possible.
-Doing so causes un-necesary nonlinearities, making the git history difficult to ready by putting commits in order of their commit date, rather than merge date.
+Doing so causes un-necesary nonlinearities, making the git history difficult to understand by putting commits in order of their commit date, rather than merge date.

 A more reasonable and readable way of doing things is to grab Pull Requests by piping a patch grabbed by `curl` into `git am`, and amending if necessary, before commiting.